ppabis/cf-generator-ai-agent/README.md

 - **Create New Templates**: Generate CloudFormation templates from scratch based on user-defined instructions.
 - **Modify Existing Templates**: Transform existing templates by applying specified changes.
 - **Style Conformance**: Optionally base the style of generated templates on previously provided sample templates to ensure consistency with company coding standards.

+The LLM is given a tool that allows it to load the CloudFormation schema for a given resource type in order to reduce hallucinations, keep up to date with the latest resource types and properties or even expand its knowledge on a specific resource in case it was "compressed out" during training.

 Usage Instructions
 ------------------